 All three have knowledgebases and customer support.
 Wix and Weebly do phone during business hours, in addition to email tickets and customer forums.
 Squarespace does not have phone support, but they do have 24/7 live chat and email.

-If phone is important to you, then I’d rule out Squarespace.
-If not, Squarespace does offer the best hours and quick response.
+If phone support is important to you, then I’d rule out Squarespace.
+If not, Squarespace does offer solid hours and quick response.